 Written in a thoughtful, provocative yet engaging style, Paradise Road is a book that will enthral, challenge and reward in equal measure.
 It will be a powerful addition to the growing debate on some of the key issues facing contemporary Scotland”

-The e-book version will also be available for £7.20 from the Kindle Book Store or Amazon.co.uk from August 2012
+The e-book version is available for £7.20 from Amazon.co.uk

 Title: Paradise Road